MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/includes/buy-and-deploy.md

     - Calling us at 1-888-477-7989, or
     - Requesting to be contacted at http://aka.ms/getmixedreality/.

 -   Through the [Microsoft 365 Admin Center](https://portal.office.com/AdminPortal/Home#/catalog).
-You can also sign up for a free 30-day trial through the Microsoft 365 Admin Center (or the Partner Center Portal).
-Step-by-step instructions for logging in to the Microsoft 365 Admin Center and subscribing or signing up for a free trial are provided below.
+You can also sign up for a free 30-day trial through the [!include[pn-microsoft-365-admin-center](../includes/pn-microsoft-365-admin-center.md)] (or the Partner Center Portal).
+Step-by-step instructions for logging in to the [!include[pn-microsoft-365-admin-center](../includes/pn-microsoft-365-admin-center.md)] and subscribing or signing up for a free trial are provided below.

 -   [Enterprise agreements (Volume Licensing Portal)](https://www.microsoft.com/licensing/servicecenter/default.aspx)